 3. When they lay on their side.

-Is there the safe level of CO2 in Shrimp Tank?
+Is there a safe level of CO2 in Shrimp Tank?

 I have read lots of articles, and discussions on forums (English, German, and Russian) about CO2 and shrimp.
 The most interesting part here is that people usually do not operate with specific numbers.
 Why?
 Because it depends on your water parameters and how many plants you have in the tank.